Queensland’s first penal colony was established on the Redcliffe peninsula in 1824 by a group of soldiers, convicts and government officials.

 Another Mathew Flinders monument can be found outside Redcliffe Museum.

-Read all about the rise of the Bee Gees brothers Gibb, Redcliffe’s home-grown music mega-stars.
+Visit the Bee Gees Way and learn about the rise of the Bee Gees brothers Gibb, Redcliffe’s home-grown music mega-stars.

 Redcliffe Parade, Redcliffe QLD, Australia